slavenf/sfl-library/README.md

 # Features

 * Compiles with GCC 4.8.5 and Clang 3.4.2.
+* Some containers are usable in C++20 constant expressions.
+For more information, please see section [C++20 constexpr](#c20-constexpr).
 * Containers support [stateful allocators](https://en.cppreference.com/w/cpp/named_req/Allocator#Stateful_and_stateless_allocators) and allocators with [fancy pointers](https://en.cppreference.com/w/cpp/named_req/Allocator#Fancy_pointers).
-* Containers have available range constructor `container(sfl::from_range_t, Range&& r)` in C++11.
+* Containers provide a range constructor `container(sfl::from_range_t, Range&& r)` in C++11.
-* Containers have available range insertion member function `insert_range(Range&& r)` in C++11.
+* Containers provide a range insertion member function `insert_range(Range&& r)` in C++11.
-* Maps and sets support heterogeneous insertion, erasure and lookup in C++11.
+* Maps and sets support heterogeneous insertion, erasure, and lookup in C++11.
-* Functions taking iterator range properly handle [input iterators](https://en.cppreference.com/w/cpp/named_req/InputIterator).
+* Functions taking iterator ranges properly handle [input iterators](https://en.cppreference.com/w/cpp/named_req/InputIterator).
-* There is no undefined behavior when constructing maps and sets from range containing duplicates.
+* There is no undefined behavior when constructing maps and sets from ranges containing duplicates.
-* There is no undefined behavior when inserting range containing duplicates into maps and sets.
+* There is no undefined behavior when inserting ranges containing duplicates into maps and sets.
 * Vectors are not specialized for `bool`.
-* Static containers can be used for bare-metal embedded software development.
+* Static containers can be used in bare-metal embedded software development.